tomstafford/psy6422/101-finalproject.Rmd

 * do I care about this topic and/or data?
 * do you have access to the raw data?
-* can load it?
+* can you load it?
   * if you can open it in a spreadsheet you will be definitely be able to open it in R, but you will still want to check if it is well formatted when you load it in R
     * for example, if different cells have different amounts of information in your data won't import nicely
-    * or, if you important information is contained in cell colours then this won't be avaialble when you import into R
+    * or, if you important information is contained in cell colours then this won't be available when you import into R
 * Do you understand it?
   * is there a code book?
   * do you know what the columns are?